rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > If the robot had opened the way with kindness, then they had sealed the deal with the essential glue of friendship: long hours together, doing nothing much.

 - “Clovis, Alone”, *Moonbound*, Robin Sloan

+> "I was born in San Francisco, the city the future reached back and made, because it was going to be needed."

+- "The Treasure", *Moonbound*, Robin Sloan

+> "The caterpillars are very familiar to me... but perhaps they are strange.
+Everything is strange, in this world.
+Wherever you look, strangeness blooms."

+- "The Procession", *Moonbound*, Robin Sloan

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.